We welcome feedback and will deal with complaints in an open and fair way.

 The Principal Lawyer advises the Director of all verbal client complaints and consults with the Director as necessary in resolving the matters.

-Where a service user or client wants to make a complaint about the Director, it will be referred to the President of the SSRV Board of Management.
+Where a service user or client wants to make a complaint about the CEO, it will be referred to the President of the SSRV Board of Management.

 If you make a written complaint, you will be contacted within seven business days of the complaint being received.
 Information about the process and timeframe for addressing the complaint will be provided.
 We may request that you provide additional information to assist us to properly assess the complaint.